catapracts/ExerciseProject/README.md

 - Programming_Basic
   This folder is the collection of basic grammar for programming language
 - basic_programming
   This folder is the collection of code using varied programming language
+- ios_Practice
+  To make a iosApp and code using Swift
+- Android
+  To make a Android App and code using Kotlin

 3. Plan
 - Update(later)